yeehanchung/yeehanchung/README.md

 - My name is Yeehan - He/his - INFJ.
 - Speak English, Mandarin, and Cantonese.
-- Beside working as a Software Engineer, I like doing my side hustle, and write technical content to share my knowledge/journey.
+- Beside working as a Software Engineer, I like doing my side hustle, and blogging technical/non-technical content to share my knowledge/journey.

 ### 🍳 Skills